siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-09-25-what-is-llm-large-language-model-a-comprehensive-guide.md

 ---
 The rapid advancement of Artificial Intelligence (AI) has opened up a world of possibilities, from self-driving cars to voice assistants and chatbots.
 Among the most impressive developments in AI is the creation of **Large Language Models (LLMs)**.
 These AI models are transforming the way machines understand and generate human language, unlocking new potentials in natural language processing (NLP) tasks.
 But what exactly is an LLM, and how does it work?

-In this blog post, we’ll explore what Large Language Models are, how they function, their practical applications, and the potential benefits and challenges they pose.
+In this article, we’ll explore what Large Language Models are, how they function, their practical applications, and the potential benefits and challenges they pose.
 Whether you're an AI enthusiast, a business leader looking to integrate AI into your operations, or someone curious about the technology shaping our future, this guide will provide you with a solid understanding of LLMs.

 1. What is a Large Language Model (LLM)?